 We're almost to the end!
-The last post talked about how I built the various armor pieces for Garrus.
+The last post, Other Garrus Armor Pieces, talked about foam armor building.
 This one shows how I went about sealing, priming, painting, and detailing all of the armor pieces.

 Foam armor is amazing stuff, but painting it is not a quick process!
 If you try to paint it without sealing it first, the paint will just soak right in and you will not be able to get the effect you want.
 I also recommend a primer before painting, but I'll get into that more below.

 - Mod Podge - This a decoupage glue - really, kind of a combination glue, finish, and sealant.
 This is what I ended up using for my entire armor suit.
 It only took 3 coats to seal the foam and, because it brushes on, gave a distinctive brushed metal appearance to the final texture.
 That's not desirable on all armors, of course, but it looked fantastic for Garrus!

 - White glue - This tutorial shows how to use watered-down white glue to seal a piece of foam armor.
 The advantage, of course, is that white glue is cheap and readily available pretty much everywhere!
 The disadvantage is that it takes several coats (that tutorial recommends 7-8) and a long time!
 I started by using white glue for my armor, but wasn't satisfied with it.
 I will also note it does not react well with the awful yoga mat foam I used on part of Garrus' carapace.

 - Plasti Dip - I have not used this stuff (yet!), but I've heard great things about it.
 Plasti Dip is a synthetic rubber coating that many people have successfully used as a sealant for foam armors.
 It comes in both brush-able and spray-able form.
 The downside is that it is pricier than the other options.